Sefton council gets ‘good’ rating in latest Care Quality Commission inspection

 The Care Quality Commission (CQC)

-CQC will inspect each local authority, this will be done in several ways including meeting with those who use services, meeting with partner organisations, meeting with providers, requesting specific information and data, as well as an in person 2-3 day inspection every 2-3 years.
+CQC will assess each local authority, this will be done in several ways including meeting with those who use services, meeting with partner organisations, meeting with providers, requesting specific information and data, as well as an in person 2-3 day inspection every 2-3 years (pending CQC's current review of timescales).

-Sefton Council's first Adult Social Care inspection was completed late January 2025.
+Sefton Council's first Adult Social Care assessment was completed late January 2025.

 The Care Quality Commission Approach